 In accordance with our articles of association in effect prior to this offering and the Fourth Amended and Restated Shareholders Agreement to become effective prior to the consummation of this offering, immediately prior to the closing of this offering, our founder, Dr. Amit Goffer, has the right to receive for no consideration, shares or immediately exercisable options with cashless exercise in an amount such that the value of his interests equals 6% of our valuation.
-In respect of this right, Dr. Goffer will be granted 344,520 ordinary shares immediately prior to the closing of this offering.
-Based on the initial public offering price of \$12.00 per share, as a result of this issuance, we expect to record estimated share-based compensation expense of \$4.1 million in the quarter in which this offering closes.
+In respect of this right, Dr. Goffer will be granted 326,034 ordinary shares immediately prior to the closing of this offering.
+Assuming an initial public offering price of \$15.00 per share, the mid-point of the initial public offering price range on the cover of this prospectus, as a result of this issuance, we expect to record estimated share-based compensation expense of \$4.9 million in the quarter in which this offering closes.